Why people confuse the two

 - whether you’ve had a cancerous growth before

 Research is ongoing to find new ways to treat melanoma at all stages.
 If you’re interested in participating in a clinical trial for a new therapy, talk with your doctor.
-They can provide you with information about open trials in your area.
-They can also help you connect with a support group.
+They can provide you with information about

 Both seborrheic keratosis and melanoma have been linked to sun exposure.
 The best way to reduce your risk for either condition is to stay away from tanning beds and be smart about sun protection.